 Meanwhile, artworks can provide a hedge against financial needs or challenges when sold or used for a loan.

 Institutions like Biltmore Loan and Jewelry, with offices in Chandler and Scottsdale, purchases or lends on high-value assets which include different types of art such as paintings and sculptures.

 Biltmore Loan and Jewelry offers a convenient process when it comes to selling and using artwork for a loan.
-All you need to do is get in touch with us to set an appointment, bring your items along with any related paperwork for appraisal, and receive cash if you agree with our offer.
+All you need to do is get in touch with us by filling up our free appraisal form or bring your items along with any related paperwork for appraisal, and receive cash if you agree with our offer.
 Our goal is to help our clients the best way we can, and in most cases, we offer the highest rates in the market.

 While art can provide some sort of financial whim, you shouldn’t collect them on a whim.
 There are factors you need to account before even purchasing your first artwork.

 First, you need to have a genuine interest in art, because it’s the very thing that will prompt you to buy an artwork and grow your collection in time.
 Remember that artwork is not an investment product per se, and you shouldn’t purchase them just because you hope that it will generate ROI in the future.
 Purchase a piece because it speaks to you, and not because of its monetary value.

 It’s also essential to consider the things that collecting art entails.
 You need to have the dedication to learn and understand the story and background of pieces, be aware of their details, and how to properly store them.